noken-travel/strapi/docs/v3.x/guides/auth-request.md

 We will create 2 new groups to manage available actions for different kind of users.

-- Click on `Settings` in the left menu
+- Click on `Roles & Permissions` in the left menu
-- Select the `Roles` under `USERS & PERMISSIONS PLUGIN` section
 - Then `+ Add New Role`
 - Fill `name` with `Author`
 - Check `Select All` for the Application Article Content Type.